 Cover The Depth Of The Water With Your Lures

 Therefore we have to find the bottom to make sure we are deep enough.
-The way I find bottom is to use lures that run deeper like a deep diving plug or I will use sinking lures like a spinner.
+The way I find the bottom is to use lures that run deeper like a deep-diving crankbait or plug or I will use sinking lures like a spinner.

 FYI, a wide blade spinner will run shallower than a thin blade spinner.

 I cast and make a retrieve with my rod tip straight out or pointed slightly towards the water.
 If I don’t hit bottom I will repeat the exact same cast, same spot, same path but this time with my rod tip lower or even touching the water.
 If I don’t hit bottom I repeat again but this tip with my tip a foot or two into the water.

 If I hit bottom on any cast I will lift my tip up, if it hit again partway through the cast I lift the tip even higher.

 If I still do not hit bottom I will change my lure to a deep diving lure or a weighted lure like a spoon or a spinner and repeat.
 If I still don’t hit bottom with these sinking lures I will cast and let the lure sink for a few seconds before I start my retrieve.
 If I hit bottom I lift my tip and on the next cast, I won’t wait as long before I start to retrieve.
 If I still don’t hit the bottom I will wait longer to let the lure sink deeper before I start my retrieve.